Last updated: October 21, 2022

 11 Employment Status

-11.1 The Tutor acknowledges that they are self-employed under a contract with the Client to provide tutoring services to the Student and as such is responsible for paying any taxes and national insurance contributions which are due whether in the United Kingdom or elsewhere in relation to the payments received via Principal Tutors under this Agreement.
+11.1 The Tutor acknowledges that they are self-employed under a contract with the Client to provide tutoring services to the Student and as such the Tutor is responsible for paying any taxes and national insurance contributions which are due whether in the United Kingdom or elsewhere in relation to the payments received by the Tutor via Principal Tutors under this Agreement.

-11.2 The Tutor will indemnify Principal Tutors in respect of all and any income tax and national insurance contributions which are attributable to the Tutor but which are paid by Principal Tutors on the Tutors behalf together with any interest or penalties thereon.
+11.2 The Tutor will indemnify and hold harmless Principal Tutors in respect of all and any income tax and national insurance contributions which are attributable to the Tutor and relating in any way to the Tutor’s earnings whether they are held to be an employee by HMRC or otherwise including any such tax and national insurance which HMRC requires Principal Tutors to pay on the Tutor’s behalf together with any interest or penalties thereon.

 12 School or Other Educational Institution Teachers